 We know that education is essential to women’s futures, but there is not enough of a focus on keeping girls in school.
 We also know that cash relief can provide women with choice and dignity, and help ease tensions over money and reduce violence at home.
 And there’s overwhelming evidence that when they are empowered to reach their potential, women and girls can be powerful agents of positive change—but they aren’t always listened to or recognised as leaders who can help their families and communities emerge from crisis.

 At the IRC, we help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.
 We prioritise help for the most vulnerable and, in 1996, we were the first humanitarian aid group to develop an international aid team dedicated to preventing violence against women and girls.

 Now, we are leading a mission to end gender inequality in the world’s most dangerous places.
 We are:

-- Improving access to health centers and giving more women and girls the care they desperately need
+- Improving access to health centres and giving more women and girls the care they desperately need

-- Developing new projects that support adolescent girls to stay in school and realize their potential
+- Developing new projects that support adolescent girls to stay in school and realise their potential

 - Supporting more women with economic empowerment and cash assistance in emergencies